verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-CSPS-MSG-1] Create or Update CSPS

-Any credential exchange that requires issuer or verifier `payer` paying fees involves action from the issued or verified `wallet` (credential recipient in case of credential issuance, received presentation request in case of verification). `wallet` can be a DTS, an app, a browser. `wallet` MUST send to `payer` an uuid for session identification and creation, plus an `account` public key identifying the `wallet`.
+Any credential exchange that requires issuer or verifier `payer` paying fees involves action from the issued or verified `wallet` (credential recipient in case of credential issuance, received presentation request in case of verification). `wallet` can be a DTS, an app, a browser. `wallet` MUST send to `payer` an uint64 for session identification and creation, plus an `account` public key identifying the `wallet`.
 Then, `wallet` MUST check session has been created and is valid.

 ```plantuml
 scale max 800 width